KingLiban/ClassCraft/README.md

-# Course Scheduler
+# ClassCraft

 ## Overview

-Course Scheduler is a Java-based desktop application developed using Java and JavaFX.
+Welcome to ClassCraft, a Java-based desktop application developed using Java and JavaFX.
 The project aims to provide a user-friendly tool for Wentworth students and academic advisors to efficiently schedule courses, simplifying the process and ensuring accurate planning.

 ## Features